klamma/ar-for-eu-book/_pages/chapters/ci_unity.md

 The folder can be placed anywhere in the project, e.g. under "Assets/Tests/Editor".
 However, the two test types do not create a strict division between tests for the application logic and tests for editor tools.
 If application logic should be tested which does not involve any callback methods, the test can also be created as an edit mode test.
-The advantage of edit mode tests is that take less time to execute because play mode tests have to launch the separate runtime environment.
+The advantage of edit mode tests is that they take less time to execute because play mode tests have to launch the separate runtime environment.
 Moreover, the tools and methods of the Unity editor are also available.
 This means that it is possible to access any file in the Assets folder using usual file readers from `System.IO`.
 In contrast to this, play mode tests exist in the runtime environment and can even be compiled into a separate application which launches and runs the tests.
 Therefore, play mode tests can only access assets by the usual means known from Unity app development, e.g. by using `Resources.Load()` to find files which have been placed in a "Resources" folder.

-Hence, a good practise is to use edit mode tests whenever possible, i.e. if no MonoBehaviour callback methods are required.
+Hence, a good practice is to use edit mode tests whenever possible, i.e. if no MonoBehaviour callback methods are required.

 ### Assembly Definition Files